ArunkumarG20/Company-turn-over/README.md

-# Company-turn-over
+Using past data of companies marketing spend, Research and development spend and administration analyzing the profit.
-company turn over project is done  with the usage of machine learning algorithms.
+This analysis can be done by using machine learning algorithms.